Asymmetric cooperative motion in one dimension: Generalizations, Limitations, and Open Questions

 On one hand, this suggests that $\P(X_{n+1} > X_n) = \Theta(n^{\alpha-1})$, since we expect that $X_{2n}-X_n = \Theta(n^{\alpha})$.
 On the other hand, $\P(X_{n+1} > X_n)$ is the probability that at least $\ell$ of the $m$ copies of $\tilde{X}_n^i$ take the same value as $X_n$; if the distribution of $X_n$ is spread out over roughly $n^{\alpha}$ sites, then this probability should be around $(n^{-\alpha})^{\ell}$.
 For these two predictions to agree we must have $1-\alpha = \alpha\ell$, so $\alpha=1/(\ell+1)$.

-While we have confidence in this prediction of the asymptotic size of $X_n$, it is not clear to us whether or not the scaling limit should in fact be the same as for a $\mathrm{CM}(\ell,q,\mu)$ process.
+While we have confidence in this prediction of the asymptotic size of $X_n$, it is not clear to us whether or not the scaling limit should in fact be the same as for a $\mathrm{ACM}(\ell,q,r,\mu)$ process.

-\emph{3.
+\emph{4.
 Cooperation Motion with a non-integer number of friends}.
 Another possible extension is to the case when $m$ is non-integer.
 Although $m$ integer has a natural interpretation in terms of cooperative motion, which in turn leads to the recursion relation \eqref{e.fnk1st}, we may alternatively take \eqref{e.fnk1st} as a definition for the CDF $F^{n}_{k}$ of a random variable $X_{n}$.
 In this case, the same analysis shows that for any $m \in \R$ with $m \ge 1$, Theorem \ref{thm:main2} still holds when $X_{0}$ is $\mu$-distributed and $\P(X_{n}<k)=F^{n}_{k}$, where $F^n_k$ is defined according to \eqref{e.fnk1st}.

-The requirement that $m\geq 1$ is crucial for Lemma \ref{lem:g(x,y)facts}, so the techniques of this paper do not yield insight into what happens for $m \in (0,1)$.
+The requirement that $m\geq 1$ is crucial for Lemma \ref{lem:h(x,y)facts}, so the techniques of this paper do not yield insight into what happens for $m \in (0,1)$.
 However, it would be quite interesting to understand this, as well as the limiting behaviour as $m\rightarrow 0$.

-\emph{General step size distributions.} Remaining in one spatial dimension, another natural generalization of this process would be to consider cooperative motion which allowed for more general step sizes $D_n$.
+\emph{5.
+General step size distributions.} Remaining in one spatial dimension, another natural generalization of this process would be to consider cooperative motion which allowed for more general step sizes $D_n$.
 As we will discuss in Section \ref{ss.big1}, it turns out that if $\P(|D_{n}|>1)>0$, we confront an immediate, provable obstacle to directly applying the proof techniques of this paper (failure of monotonicity).
 However, before describing this obstacle, we first present a generalization of our main result.
-If the steps $(D_n,n \ge 0)$ are an integer multiple of Bernoulli$(q)$ random variables, then we are able to prove a distributional convergence result; this is presented in the next subsection.
+If the steps $(D_n,n \ge 0)$ take on the values $+R,0,-R$ for some integer $R$, instead of $+1,0,-1$, then we are able to prove a distributional convergence result; this is presented in the next subsection.
 Surprisingly, the limiting distribution in this case, although always a mixture of Beta random variables, need not be Beta-distributed, due to lattice effects which persist at large times.